Danny Danon: Writing

-Danon published his first book in September 2012 titled "Israel: the Will to Prevail.”
-The book analyzes the Israel-US relationship, and presents alternative approaches to the conventional wisdom on negotiating peace between Israelis and Palestinians.
+Danon published his first book in September 2012, titled Israel: the Will to Prevail.
+The book analyzes the Israel–US relationship and presents alternative approaches to the conventional wisdom on negotiating peace between Israelis and Palestinians.
 It also criticizes President Obama's approach to Israel.
+In 2022, Danon released a second book titled In the Lion's Den: Israel and the World, describing his first term as Israel's Permanent Representative to the UN.